Ferdinand VI: Reign

-When Ferdinand came to the throne in 1746, Spain found itself in the War of the Austrian Succession, which ended with little benefit for Spain.
+When Ferdinand came to the throne in 1746, Spain was embroiled in the War of the Austrian Succession, which ended with little benefit for Spain.
 He started his reign by eliminating the influence of his stepmother and her group of Italian courtiers.
-As king he followed a steady policy of neutrality in the conflict between France and Britain and refused to be tempted by the offers of either into declaring war on the other.
+As king he followed a steady policy of neutrality in the conflict between the Kingdom of France and the Kingdom of Great Britain.
+He refused to be tempted by the offers of either kingdom into declaring war on the other.

 Prominent figures during his reign were Marquis of Ensenada, a Francophile; and José de Carvajal y Lancáster, a supporter of the alliance with Great Britain.
 The fight between both ended in 1754 with the death of Carvajal and the fall of Ensenada, after which Ricardo Wall became the most powerful advisor to the monarch.